joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 Follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide) for more general advice on acronyms and abbreviations.

 See ‘extended producer responsibility’ for more information about how to use the EPR acronym.

+### Backhaul

+See 'self-managed waste'.

+Backhaul is known by some users, so it's fine to use this term.
+Try to explain it when it's used, as some less experienced users may not understand it.

 ### Defra